Looking for books about Mexican culture and history? Check out these picture books about Mexico, from Spanish books to Mexican children’s folklore!

 Born in 1852, José Guadalupe Posada became an artist credited with creating calaveras, the festive bony figures associated with the Day of the Dead.
 His calaveras drawings were also political cartoons that communicated his ideas to the Mexican people who couldn’t read.

 I wanted to add this picture book which you can probably find at your library though it’s out of print.
-It gives a realistic peek into life for a modern-day Zapotec family in Oaxaca City, Mexico.
+It gives a realistic peek into the life of a modern-day Zapotec family in Oaxaca City, Mexico.

 Six-year-old Leo wants to be a weaver, and he helps with the family business which begins by preparing the wool for yarn.
 Even though the Zapotec tapetes are famous in Mexico for their beauty and durability, business is not going well for Leo’s family.